How to secure your website using HTTPS with an SSL Certificate

 With these increasing pressures on using HTTPS we’ve been contacted by some of our clients on how to go about moving their websites over to start using HTTPS, the change is certainly something we’d recommend as a priority for any sites providing user accounts/logins which covers pretty much all CMS based sites including WordPress, Magento, Drupal, Prestashop and all online stores.
 Even if you do not store any user details or provide logins the warnings will affect visitor confidence as well as your search engine rankings so it would be a positive step forward for all websites.

-To use an SSL certificate your site will need to have access to a dedicated IP, we can provide these as well as the SSL certificate which requires a basic form to be filled out along these lines:
+To use an SSL certificate your site will need to have access to a dedicated IP, we can provide these as well as the SSL certificate, just contact our support if you would like to set this up.

 Once you’ve provided this information the SSL certificate can be set up, a verification email will be sent to your domain so it will need valid Mail Exchanger (MX) records.